 - I recommend using full-fat milk to keep this soup creamy.

-- I like to use canned clams because you can get a lot of clams for very low cost.
+- I like to use canned clams because you can get a lot of clams for a very low cost.

-- Drain one can but use the clam juice from the second can.
+- Drain one can, but use the clam juice from the second can.

-- You can use any type of bacon, including turkey bacon to keep this lower fat.
+- You can use any type of bacon, including turkey bacon, to keep this lower fat.

 Nutrition